benedictlenhart/InversionGWAS/README.md

 # InversionGWAS
-Repository of data files and scripts from the Inversion-trait association and GWAS project within the DGRP
+Repository of data files and scripts from the Inversion-trait association and GWAS project within the DGRP.
+The scripts used throughout the analysis are present in their corresponding figure, along with the files needed to generate the figure.

 **Description of Files**